The Rational Model of decisions making

 Assumptions of the Model: The rational decision-making we just described contains a number of assumptions.
 Let’s briefly outline those assumptions:

-2. Known options; It is assumed the decision maker can identify all the relevant criteria and can list all the viable alternatives.
+1. Problem clarity.
+The problem is clear and unambiguous.
+The decision maker is assumed to have complete information regarding the decision situation.2.
+Known options; It is assumed the decision maker can identify all the relevant criteria and can list all the viable alternatives.
 Furthermore, the decision maker and can list all the viable alternatives.
 Furthermore, the decision maker is aware of all the possible consequences of each alternative.

 3. Clear preference: Rationality assumes that the criteria and alternatives can be raked and weighted to reflect their importance.